bluzelle/curium/docs/setup/devenv.md

         export PATH=$PATH:$GOBIN:/usr/local/go/bin

     GOPATH is where the golang project source files, packages and binaries are kept.
-Make sure that the Golang compiler is in the PATH
+Make sure that the Golang compiler folder *and* the GOBIN are in the PATH.

 3. Make the Golang working folders with the following commands in a terminal

         mkdir -p ~/go/src/github.com/bluzelle